-Joshua Tree National Monument looked even more beautiful at night.
+This calm summer night in 1981, Joshua Tree National Monument looked more beautiful than ever.

-A meteor-like object plummeted Earthward, burning its yellow-white trail through the star-specked vista.
-It screamed so close that Jeff instinctively jerked his foot off of the gas pedal.
-If it was a meteor, atmospheric friction must have worn it awfully small (and hot) by now.
-The object struck the ground and shook his car just meters away.
+A meteor burned its yellow-white trail through the star-specked vista.
+It screamed so close that Jeff could hear the sonic boom.
+He instinctively jerked his foot off of the gas pedal.
+Atmospheric friction must have worn it awfully small (and hot) by now.
+The meteor crashed to the ground mere meters away from his car, shaking the local earth violently enough for him to feel it.

-For only a split-second, he still thought it was a meteor; but he banished that idea when he saw the object bounce, like something living striking a soft bed of sand.
+And then, it did something no meteor should ever be able to do.
+It bounced.
+It skipped off the ground and arced briefly through the air, flailing like something alive had just struck soft sand.
 Startled, he slammed on his brakes, waited impatiently as the car skidded to a halt, stumbled out, and rushed toward the impact site.

 Even against the pounding of his car engine, Jeff heard a definite hissing as he approached the thing.
 When he reached it, the first thing he noticed was that the object — some type of body — was covered with moving, glowing streaks of light-energy, a possible source for the hissing sounds.
 Without even a thought, he asked, "Are you all right?"